chnm/relec-website/content/blog/2021-05-28-black-baptist.md

 To summarize so far, unlike “Presbyterian Church U.S.A.” or “Southern Baptist Convention,” the term Negro Baptist in the 1926 U.S. Census of Religious Bodies does not signify an actual denomination, convention, or church.
 Rather, it’s a quasi-denominational term that the Census Bureau found useful to bring together a large number of African American Baptist congregations.

 Although the Bureau described African American churches in ways that were both racist and not fully accurate, there were some pragmatic reasons for the Negro Baptist designation.
 As a general rule, Baptist churches were hard to count and categorize.
-See, for instance, this schedule from the Piney Grove Baptist Church in Sandy Springs, South Carolina.
+See, for instance, this schedule from the Piney Grove Baptist Church in Sandy Springs, South Carolina (figure 1).

 {{< figure src="/blog-img/jt-blog-image-1.png" caption="Figure 1.
 Schedule from the Piney Grove Baptist Church in Sandy Springs, South Carolina." >}}